0x000000AC/0x000000ac.github.io/_posts/2014-12-30-C-Syntax-Highlighting-Mac.md

 ---
 layout: post
-title: Nano Syntax Highlighting for C with Mac
+title: Nano Syntax Highlighting for C in OSX Bash
 ---

 Recently, I have rekindled an interest with the C programmming langauge and have decided that I would